 Read on for tips on keeping car headlights in good condition and using them correctly:

-Headlight Usage – As a general rule, use them in bad weather, in darkness of night or tunnels, ½ and hour before dusk and dawn, or anytime when visibility is low.
+Headlight Usage – As a general rule, use them in inclement weather, in the darkness of night or tunnels, ½ an hour before dusk and dawn, or anytime when visibility is low.
 Remember New York Vehicle & Traffic Laws mandate headlight use if your wipers are on.
 Some highways also mandate headlight use even during broad daylight to increase visibility.
 Be sure to pay attention to road signs.

-Despite advances in headlight bulbs from high intensity discharge (HID), halogen, and light emitting diode (LED) your nighttime visibility can be reduced by as much as 80%. compared to full daylight visibility.
+Despite advances in headlight bulbs from high-intensity discharge (HID), halogen, and light emitting diode (LED) your nighttime visibility can be reduced by as much as 80%.
+Compared to full daylight visibility.
 If your headlights are cloudy or misaligned, you’re unnecessarily putting your family at risk driving at night.
-Schedule your Back to School Special and we’ll check your headlights, along with the rest of your car, and give you a jumpstart on the longer nights ahead.
-From wipers and headlights, to transmission service and tires, we’ll be here keeping you and your family safe.
+Schedule your Back to School Special and we’ll check your headlights, along with the rest of your car, and give you a jumpstart on the long nights ahead.
+From wipers and headlights to transmission service and tires, we’ll be here keeping you and your family safe.